With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus

 Amazon Confirms First Case of COVID-19 Among US Employees An Amazon worker in Seattle, Washington, has tested positive for the coronavirus, adding to the growing number of cases in the United States.
 With all nine confirmed COVID-19 deaths having occurred in Washington, it was expected that Amazon...

 (CNN)I wholeheartedly agree with those experts who go beyond the World Health Organization and the Centers for Disease Control and Prevention and are now calling...
-WorldNews Also reported by •Seattle Times
+WorldNews Also reported by •NPR •Seattle Times